MRChemSoft/mrchem/doc/users/user_ref.rst

     **Default** ``False``

    :nucleus_k: List of nuclei to compute.
-Negative value computes all.
+Negative value computes all nuclei.

     **Type** ``List[int]``

     **Default** ``[-1]``

  :Files: Defines file paths used for program input/output.
+Note: all paths must be given in quotes if they contain slashes "path/to/file".

   :red:`Keywords`
    :guess_basis: File name for GTO basis set, used with ``gto`` guess.